Last Updated 4/3/2023

 The National Earthquake Hazards Reduction Program (NEHRP) leads federal efforts to reduce destruction due to earthquakes by partnering with state and local governments, universities, research centers, professional societies and trade associations to develop research and risk reduction methodologies.
 In April 2022, FEMA produced, "A Step Forward.
 Recommendations for Improving Seismic Code Development, Content and Education."

 Status: In 2020, NAIC’s Journal of Insurance Regulation published The Earthquake Insurance Protection Gap: A Tale of Two Countries.
 The article analyzed why market penetration of earthquake insurance for personal properties is higher in the Lower Mainland of British Columbia (about 60%) versus western Washington state (about 14%), even though both places face similar and significant earthquake risk.
 The authors offer policy recommendations regarding barriers and considerations for improving market penetration of earthquake insurance.

-The NAIC Catastrophe Insurance (C) Working Group under the Property and Casualty Insurance (C) Committee serves as a forum for discussing issues and solutions related to earthquakes.
-Of recent interest has been how induced earthquakes differ from natural earthquakes.
-The 2018 USGS One-Year Seismic Hazard Forecast prompted catastrophe vendors to update their models.
-These updates allow insurers a better understanding of induced seismic impact to property.
+The NAIC Catastrophe Insurance (C) Working Group under the Property and Casualty Insurance (C) Committee serves as a forum for discussing issues and solutions related to catastrophic events.
+They are currently drafting an update to a document regarding catastrophe modeling.
+In 2018, the USGS One-Year Seismic Hazard Forecast prompted catastrophe vendors to update their models.
+These model updates allow insurers a better understanding of induced seismic impact to property.
 Induced earthquakes have been linked to known human activities that are regulated at the state and national levels.
 For more information and research regarding induced earthquakes, visit usgs.gov.

 Facts + Statistics: Earthquakes & Tsunamis (Insurance Information Institute, May 2020)